 - Space – seats are bigger, and more spaced out

 - Comfort – seats are generally more plush & comfortable

 - Working – there is more space to work on a table with power outlets nearby

 - Less crowded – lots more free seats any time of day

-- Quieter – less people means less noise and its easier to relax/sleep
+- Quieter – fewer people means less noise and it’s easier to relax/sleep

-- Photos – when there are less people you can move around and take pictures more easily
+- Photos – When there are fewer people you can move around and take pictures more easily

 Panoramic Trains – Glacier Express etc

 Another place where first-class trains can make a big difference is when you make a journey on a route like the Glacier Express.